rolfheil/oaccd_plugin/oaccd/doc.rst

 Theory, Usage, and Notes
 ------------------------

-.. codeauthor:: Psi4 Developer
+.. codeauthor:: Benedicte Ofstad and Rolf H. Myhre
-.. sectionauthor:: Psi4 Developer
+.. sectionauthor:: Benedicte Ofstad and Rolf H. Myhre

 Casual documentation for this plugin goes here.
 Uncomment the ``.. comment`` for some examples.